hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 This raises questions in the short term with regard to TLS connection and message handling for authoritative servers.
-In particular, there is likely to be a class of authoritatives that wish to use XoT in the near future with a small number of configured secondaries but that do not wish to support DoT for regular queries from recursives in that same time frame.
+In particular, there is likely to be a class of authoritatives that wish to use XoT in the near future with a small number of configured secondaries, but that do not wish to support DoT for regular queries from recursives in that same time frame.
 These servers have to potentially cope with probing and direct queries from recursives and from test servers, and also potential attacks that might wish to make use of TLS to